PastorHope7/odin-recipes/README.md

 # odin-recipes

 This is my Odin Recipes Project
-This will cover is the use and improvement of my html skills...
+This will cover the use of and improvement of my html skills...

 Practise they say makes Perfect..